-- 1.3C.12int.Re8a.
-Identify and support interpretations of the expressive intent and meaning of musical works, citing as evidence the treatment of the elements of music, contexts and the setting of the text (when appropriate). - 1.3C.12prof.Re9a.
-Evaluate works and performances based on personally or collaboratively developed criteria, including analysis of the structure and context. - 1.3D.12int.Pr5a.
-Apply teacher of student-provided criteria to critique individual performances of a varied collection of music that includes melodies, repertoire pieces, and chordal accompaniments selected for performance.
-Identify practice strategies to address performance challenges and refine the performances. - 1.3D.12prof.Pr6a.
-Perform wit expression and technical accuracy, individually and in small groups, a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniments in a variety of patterns, while demonstrating sensitivity to the audience and an understanding of the context. - 1.3D.12int.Re7b.
-Explain the influence of experiences and contexts on interest in and the evaluation of a varied repertoire of music. - 1.3D.12int.Re8a.
-Identify and support interpretations of the expressive intent and meaning of musical selections, citing as evidence the treatment of the elements of music, context, and the setting of the text. - 1.3D.12prof.Re9a.
-Compare passages in musical selections and explain hjo the elements of music nad context inform the response.
+- 1.3D.12prof.Pr4c.
+Demonstrate and describe an understanding of the context and expressive intent in a varied collection of music selected for performance that includes melodies, repertoire pieces, improvisations, and chordal accompaniments in a variety of patterns. - 1.3D.12acc.Pr5a.
+Develop and apply criteria to critique individual and small group performances of a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniments in a variety of styles, as well as create rehearsal strategies to address performance challenges and refine the performances. - 1.3D.12accPr6a.
+Perform with expression and technical accuracy, individually and in small groups, a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniment in a variety of styles, while, demonstrating sensitivity to the audience and an understanding of the context. - 1.3D.12prof.Pr7b.
+Develop and apply teacher or student-provided criteria based on personal preference, analysis and context to evaluate individual and small group musical selections for listening. - 1.3D.12acc.Re8a.
+Explain and support interpretations of the expressive intent and meaning of musical selections, citing as evidence the treatment of the elements of music, context, the setting of the text (when appropriate), and varied researched sources. - 1.3D.12prof.Re9a.
+Compare passages in musical selections and explain how the elements of music and context inform the response. - 1.3B.12acc.Cn10a.
+Demonstrate how interests, knowledge, and skills relate to personal choices and intent when creating, performing and responding to music.